edgedb/easy-edgedb/README.md

 ```

 As you can see, `str`s are fine with unicode letters like ț.
 Even emojis are just fine: you could create a `City` called '🤠' if you wanted to.

+Now that we have some data, we can begin using the `SELECT` keyword to look at it.